pidub-step/psynotes/memory-bank/productContext.md

 3. **Backend Processing**: Moving transcription to the backend removes the computational burden from the user's device and allows for processing of longer recordings.

-4. **Quick Turnaround**: Automated transcription using OpenAI's Whisper API provides results faster than traditional transcription services.
+4. **Quick Turnaround**: Automated transcription using OpenAI's GPT-4o Transcribe models provides results faster than traditional transcription services.

 5. **Simplicity First**: A minimalist interface focused on the core task without unnecessary complexity.